E-commerce

 Upstream automation

-The label rules, reminders, and workflows described in the e-commerce automation article (already mentioned in the introduction) rely on reliable statuses: an essential foundation.
+The label, reminder, and workflow rules described in the article e-commerce automation (already mentioned in the introduction) rely on reliable statuses: an essential foundation.

 Load testing

-Simulate an order spike before sales: queueing, API latency, dead-letter queues on the WMS side.
+Simulate an order spike before the sales: queue, API latency, dead-letter queues on the WMS side.

 Cancellation management

-If the customer cancels after payment but before picking, the workflow must stop shipment and release inventory without excessive delay.
+If the customer cancels after payment but before picking, the workflow must stop shipment and release the stock without excessive delay.

 International: customs, taxes, and promises at checkout

-Selling internationally from a single hub or from multiple regional warehouses changes lead times, costs, and paperwork.
-Incoterms (DAP, DDP, etc.) specify who pays for what: explaining them poorly to customers creates surprises at delivery.
+Selling internationally from a single hub or several regional warehouses changes lead times, costs, and paperwork.
+Incoterms (DAP, DDP, etc.) specify who pays for what: explaining them poorly to the customer creates surprises upon delivery.

 DDP and customer perception

-Paying duties and taxes upfront to show an "all-inclusive" price improves conversion but makes accounting and pricing more complex.
+Paying duties and taxes upfront to display an "all-inclusive" price improves conversion but complicates accounting and pricing.

 Regulated products